Trenchless Service Line Replacement

-Because your water utility is not spending a lot of extra time digging, refilling and repairing pavement, your costs for replacing lead service lines is minimal.
+With the NCT service line puller kit, because your water utility is not spending a lot of extra time digging, refilling and repairing pavement, the cost for replacing lead service lines is minimal.
 In the past, service line puller kits have only been available to work with one size and pipe material.
-Our service line puller kits work with 3/4″ and 1″ pipe in our small-diameter kit and 1-1/4″, 1-1/2″ and 2″ pipe in our large-diameter kit, and both kits can be used to pull not just lead supply lines, but also steel, copper or plastic pipe, making it a tool that will work well for your water utility long into the future for a variety of needs.
+Our service line puller kits work with 3/4″ and 1″ pipe in our small-diameter kit and 1-1/4″, 1-1/2″ and 2″ pipe in our large-diameter kit, and both kits can be used to pull not just lead supply lines – but also steel, copper or plastic pipe, making it a tool that will work well for your water utility long into the future for a variety of needs.

 A Truly Trenchless Solution

-But will our service line puller kit work in your water utility’s soil conditions?
-We have a video that shows how quickly and easily the process works, and some viewers are convinced that it’s only this easy because the dirt must be too soft.
+But will the New Concept Tools service line puller kit work in your water utility’s soil conditions?
+We have a video that shows how quickly and easily the process works, and some viewers are concerned that it’s only this easy because the dirt must be too soft.
 Not true!
 We’ve designed our kit to be a heavy-duty solution that works in all soils, whether you’re dealing with loose sand, heavy gravels or tight-packed clay.
 We use strong, heavy-duty cables and components to give you the solutions you need, despite heavy soil issues.